ChuanMeng/RLT4Reranking/README.md

 ```

 #### 2.3.4 BM25--MonoT5

-Note that to deal with the long documents in Robust04, MonoT5 uses the [MaxP technique](https://aclanthology.org/2020.findings-emnlp.63/).
+Note that we follow the [document](https://github.com/castorini/pygaggle/blob/master/docs/experiments-robust04-monot5-gpu.md) to run MonoT5 on Robust04; to deal with the long documents in Robust04, MonoT5 uses the [MaxP technique](https://aclanthology.org/2020.findings-emnlp.63/).
-Use the following commands to use MonoT5 to re-rank BM25 results on TREC-DL 19 and 20, as well as [Robust04](https://github.com/castorini/pygaggle/blob/master/docs/experiments-robust04-monot5-gpu.md):
+Use the following commands to use MonoT5 to re-rank BM25 results on TREC-DL 19 and 20, as well as Robust04:
 ```bash
 # TREC-DL 19
 python -u monot5.py \